DELAWARE PLASTIC POLLUTION ACTION COALITION

 On August 17, 2009, Delaware’s Governor Jack Markell signed a new law that was aimed at promoting the recycling of plastic bags across the state.
 Championed by Rep. Valerie Longhurst, the law went into effect on December 1st, 2009 and required all stores with at least 7,000 square feet of retail space or at least three Delaware locations to create an in-store recycling program for plastic bags.
 Stores are also required to provide reusable bags for purchase and include a message encouraging customers to recycle their plastic bags.
 In this, Delaware was the third state to pass a mandatory plastic bag recycling program, behind California and New York.

 This bill was set to sunset in December 2014, but BringYourOwnBag successfully led advocacy efforts to extend the law for another three years.
-It is set to sunset again in December 2018.
-The sunset deadline provides a timeline in which to take the next step.
-Plastic bags still cover our landscapes, and pollute our watersheds, clog our storm water systems and our recycling facilities, causing blight in our communities, added taxpayer expense, and delay/expense in our recycling system.
+In 2017, the state legislature passed a bill to delete the sunset and which also instituted a reporting requirement for larger retailers so that over time the number of single-use plastic carryout bags distributed can be tracked.
+Plastic bags still continue to cover our landscapes, and pollute our watersheds, clog our storm water systems and our recycling facilities, causing blight in our communities, added taxpayer expense, and delay/expense in our recycling system.